Composers Datebook®

 In protest, Furtwangler performed a concert suite from Hindemith’s opera at a Berlin Philharmonic concert, resulting in a loud pro-Hindemith demonstration on the part of the audience.
 The Nazi press responded with attacks on both Hindemith and Furtwangler.
 By the end of 1934 it was clear to all in Germany that the Nazis would brook no opposition when it came to cultural matters.

 So how had the quintessentially German Hindemith offended the new regime?
-In 1929 Hitler had attended the premiere of another Hindemith opera, titled News of the Day, and hated it – labeling it “degenerate.”
-Furthermore, Hindemith's wife and many of his closest musician friends were Jewish.
+In 1929 Hitler had attended the premiere of another Hindemith opera, News of the Day, and hated it — labeling it “degenerate.”
+Furthermore, his wife and many of his closest musician friends were Jewish.
 Hindemith became persona non grata in Nazi Germany, and, shortly after the Zurich premiere of his new opera, he and his wife emigrated to the U.S., where he taught at Tanglewood and Yale, becoming an American citizen in 1946.

 Music Played in Today's Program

-Paul Hindemith (1895 - 1963) Mathis der Maler Bavarian Radio Chorus and Orchestra; Rafael Kubelik, conductor.
-EMI 55237
+Paul Hindemith (1895-1963): Mathis der Maler; Bavarian Radio Chorus and Orchestra; Rafael Kubelik, conductor; EMI 55237

 On This Day